 WHAT IS A GLUTEN-FREE DIET?

-We all heard about the gluten-free diet that gained popularity among celebrities and pro athletes talking about its benefits, but what you should know is that this diet is not for everyone.
+We all heard about the gluten-free diet that gained popularity among celebrities and pro athletes talking about its benefits.
+An example is Dates in Gluten-Free Diet, but what you should know is that this diet is not for everyone.

 WHO SHOULD EAT A GLUTEN-FREE DIET?